Hsu-Che-Wei/GeneSys/README.md

 | `--save_prefix` | Prefix for the GeneSys-generated transcriptomes.
 Default="Data_Set_1".|
 | `--device`      | GPU (`"cuda"`) or CPU (`"cpu"`) to use for training and generation.
 Default = "cuda" if available.|
 | `--verbose`     | Flag: print real-time running information.
 Remove this flag to silence. |

+---

+## For those comfortable with raw Python code and interested in the intricacies of the development process

+The source codes used for the GeneSys manuscript are under the code folder.

+The jupyter notebooks demonstrating how to prepare, train, and evaluate the GeneSys model can be found under jupyter_notebook folder.